MrKohESP/piday25/README.md

 # Warning

+[!CAUTION]
-$${\color{red}UPDATE: PLease do not make this board.
+UPDATE: PLease do not make this board.
 There is currently an issue where it will not load programs.
 It does present as a USB drive but when files are copied to it, it restarts and comes back in BOOT mode.$$

+[!CAUTION]
 UPDATE2: Pins 2 and 5 are mistakenly swapped on the Flash RAM on this board.
 It makes sense that we could not upload any programs.
 A new board will be coming soon (hopefully with an RGB LED too).
 I think too that we should use GPIO25 for the LED so that blinky is compatible with Pico 2 blinky(s).
 In the mean time we will try to fix this error with some tiny wire and see if it is the only mistake.

 # Schematic